cdnjs/tutorials/js-skeleton/skeleton-forms/index.md

 # Skeleton Form

-Skeleton gives you a very clean way to organize your forms. remember the form part of the template?
+Skeleton gives you a very clean way to organize your forms. remember the form part of the html?
 ```html
 <form name="todo-form">
   <input type="text" placeholder="What needs to be done?" id="todo-input" />